zkemail/ether-email-auth/packages/contracts/README.md

 - `bytes32 accountSalt`: an `accountSalt` used for the CREATE2 salt of this contract.
 - `DKIMRegistry dkim`: an instance of the DKIM registry contract.
 - `Verifier verifier`: an instance of the Verifier contract.
+- `address controller`: an address of a controller contract, defining the subject templates supported by this contract.
 - `mapping(uint=>string[]) subjectTemplates`: a mapping of the supported subject templates associated with its ID.
 - `mapping(bytes32⇒bytes32) authedHash`: a mapping of the hash of the authorized message associated with its `emailNullifier`.
 - `uint lastTimestamp`: the latest `timestamp` in the verified `EmailAuthMsg`.